teragramgius/GherryPlus/docs/testing1.md

-# USER RESEARCH
-#INTERVIEWS
-Our expectations
-List of questions
-Interviews report (names and structure)
-Drawn insights
+# Survey for Caregivers:
 We are going to list our questions in English and than the original italian version since we conducted our survey in Italy.

-# Survey for Caregivers:

 # English version:
 1. What is your relationship to the person with memory problems? (e.g., spouse, child, sibling, professional caregiver)